burningion/10-print-python-pygame/README.md

-# 10 Print in Python 3 with Pygame
+# 10 PRINT in Python 3 with Pygame
-Re-creating 10 Print in Python 3 and Pygame
+Re-creating 10 PRINT in Python 3 and Pygame

 Inspired by the book 10 PRINT.